Maniktherana/GRD-to-CSV-querying/README.md

 All filtered data saved to ./data/csv/results/min_filtered.csv
 ```

-## Converting Data
+## How to Convert Data

-1. Preparing data requires the use of the [Open Weather Reverse geocoding API](https://openweathermap.org/api/geocoding-api#reverse).
-Simply sign up for an account to get the API key.
+1. `prepare_data.py` and its dependency `get_locations.py` requires the use of the [Open Weather Reverse geocoding API](https://openweathermap.org/api/geocoding-api#reverse).
+Simply sign up for an account to get an API key.
 2. Create a `.env` file at the root level:
 ```bash
 touch .env
 ```
 3. Add your API key:
 ```.env
 API_KEY=<Your API Key>
 ```
 4. In order to convert grd data to csv, run `prepare_data.py`
 ```bash
 python prepare_data.py